naren123we/hostelmanagement/README.md

 VS Code, Git, Github

 ### Available Scripts
-In the project directory, you can run:
+In the project directory /client, you can run:
 # npm i
 To install the dependencies